harness/developer-hub/docs/self-managed-enterprise-edition/user-profiles.md

 There are four user profiles for Harness Self-Managed Enterprise Edition.

-- **Demo:** This profile is used for demonstration purposes to allow you to test Harness Self-Managed Enterprise Edition before onboarding.
+- **Demo:** This profile for up to 10 users is for demonstration purposes to allow you to test Harness Self-Managed Enterprise Edition before onboarding.
 This profile enables you to run up to four simultaneous executions across two modules, CI and CD.
-- **Small:** This profile is for up to 200 users.
+- **Small:** This profile for up to 200 users requires a licensed version of Harness Self-Managed Enterprise Edition.
+This profile enables you to run up to 100 simultaneous executions across two modules, CI and CD.
-- **Medium:** This profile is for up to 1000.
+- **Medium:** This profile for up to 1000 users requires a licensed version of Harness Self-Managed Enterprise Edition.
+This profile enables you to run up to 500 simultaneous executions across two modules, CI and CD.
-- **Large:** This profile is for up to 3000.
+- **Large:** This profile for up to 3000 users requires a licensed version of Harness Self-Managed Enterprise Edition.
+This profile enables you to run up to 1000 simultaneous executions across two modules, CI and CD.

-## Profile size and module execution details
+### Profile size and module execution details

 | **Size** | **# of users** | **Parallel executions (CD)** | **Parallel executions (CI)** |
 | :-- | :-- | :-- | :--